mph005/ahh/docs/status.md

     - Fixed login/logout flow to use cookie authentication.
 3.  **Admin Page Access Fix:**
     - Corrected frontend routing in `App.js` to ensure Client and Therapist management pages are accessible to Admin users and added navigation links.
+4.  **User Registration Implementation:**
+    - Implemented client registration functionality with expanded user details.
+    - Created and connected a full registration form that collects email, name, phone, and date of birth.
+    - Enhanced the API to create both Identity user accounts and Client records in the database.
+    - Fixed globalization issues that were causing server errors.
+    - Updated the client list view to correctly display all client information.

 ## Current Focus & Blockers

-- **Focus:** Solidifying core functionality with the new Identity system, refining authorization, and preparing for further feature development or testing.
+- **Focus:** Refining authorization, improving UI/UX, and preparing for further feature development or testing.
 - **Blockers:** None currently identified.
-The main immediate task is to implement user registration (Task Next.1 in `tasks/tasks.md`).

 ## Next Steps & Priorities

 *(Refer to `tasks/tasks.md` for detailed task breakdown)*

-1.  **Implement User Registration:** Allow clients to self-register.
-2.  **Refine API Authorization:** Ensure all endpoints have correct role-based protection.
+1.  **Refine API Authorization:** Ensure all endpoints have correct role-based protection.
-3.  **(Optional) Seed Sample Data:** Add sample clients/therapists for testing.
+2.  **(Optional) Seed Sample Data:** Add sample clients/therapists for testing.
-4.  **Address Nullability Warnings:** Improve code quality by fixing build warnings.
+3.  **Address Nullability Warnings:** Improve code quality by fixing build warnings.
-5.  **Enhance Frontend UI/UX:** Improve usability and appearance.
+4.  **Enhance Frontend UI/UX:** Improve usability and appearance.
-6.  **Testing:** Set up and implement unit/integration tests.
+5.  **Testing:** Set up and implement unit/integration tests.

 ## Known Issues / Areas for Improvement